AaronFulmer/VideoShoppe/Readme.md

 Video Shoppe App created using Android Studio by Thomas Sullivan, Aaron Fulmer, Christian Guelledge, and Julia Rollins.

+Personal Notes for the home menu financial statistics

 The general idea is to have a bar chart at the top of the home screen that shows the amount of DVDs rented out each day over a 7 day period (Sunday-Saturday).
 The bottom left will have a gross profit estimator that takes the price of dvd rentals